barupal/ChemRICH/README.md

 ***

-# ChemRICH Workflow Script for analysis of statistical results from multiple conditions
+# ChemRICH Workflow Script for the analysis of statistical results from multiple conditions

 ## Computer requirement :
 R version - R 3.5.1 or latest

 Set up Java - follow [these instructions](https://stackoverflow.com/questions/6492361/problem-loading-rjava)

+## Step 0 Prepare the data

+In RStudio, create a new project environment by clicking on File --> New Project

+  Use [chemrich_multi_input.xlsx](https://github.com/barupal/chemrich/blob/master/chemrich_multi_input.xlsx?raw=true) file as a template.
+Download it and replace it's content with your study's data.
+  It has one sheet-

+  1) data_dict - details about compounds.
+Provide pvalue and foldchange columns for each statistical comparison.

+ Put "chemrich_multi_input.xlsx" file inside the R-studio project directory.

+## Step 1.
+Set global variables
+project_name <- "chemrich_multi_1" # Provide this analysis a name.
+This will be prefixed to all the exported files. classVariable <- "Class" inputfile <- "chemrich_multi_input.xlsx"

+## Step 1.
+Compute the ChemRICH Multiple Analysis

+ChemRICHWorkFlow::chemrih_multi_group(inputfile)

+## ChemRICH plots and excel sheets have been exported, check the project directory.

 ***
 # Use OpenCPU version of ChemRICH, if you want to run the ChemRICH web-gui locally.